Scottish Grand Committee: History

 However, since the creation of the Scottish Parliament none has been presented, and consequently the Committee has met only occasionally since.
 It is not a defunct body, however, as a Scotland-only UK Parliament bill is still theoretically possible.

+The retention of the Scottish Grand Committee was agreed by the House of Commons on 21 October 1999.
 The Committee last met in November 2003.

-For several years it met at the Old Royal High School in Edinburgh.
-The retention of the Scottish Grand Committee was agreed by the House of Commons on 21 October 1999.
+In February 2020, the Scottish National Party suggested that regular meetings of the Scottish Grand Committee be revived to ensure that the actions of the UK Government in relation to Scotland are properly scrutinised.